 Generally, the Federal Aviation Administration (FAA) prohibits the use of personal oxygen units during flights because they contain compressed gas or liquid oxygen that is defined as hazardous material.
 However, the FAA has issued guidelines permitting the onboard use of certain portable oxygen concentrators (POCs).

-POCs, approved by the FAA, may be carried and used on board United flights worldwide at no charge, in accordance with specific FAA guidelines.
+POCs approved by the FAA may be carried and used on board United flights worldwide at no charge, in accordance with FAA regulations.

-Note: When connecting to or from any other airline, including codeshare flights other than those operated by United or United Express®, the customer is responsible for notifying and making independent arrangements directly with the other airline.
+Note: When connecting to or from any other airline, including codeshare flights not operated by United or United Express®, the customer is responsible for notifying and making independent arrangements directly with the other airline.
 The current FAA authorization enables, but does not require, airlines to accept POCs.
-Some airlines may not accept them or may require a fee.
-Please note that not all United Express carriers permit use of oxygen concentrators and/or only accept specific types.
+Some airlines may not accept them or may charge a fee.
+Please note that due to safety-related space limitations, not all United Express carriers permit use of oxygen concentrators and/or only accept specific types.

 Customers wanting to use a POC on board must provide a minimum 48-hour advance notification to United.
-The disability desk at the United Customer Contact Center (1-800-228-2744) will ensure the device you are planning to use is on the list of current, approved devices and will help provide guidance on the number of batteries you will need for your flight.
+The Accessibility Desk at the United Customer Contact Center (1-800-228-2744) will help you determine whether the device you’re planning to use is FAA-approved and will provide guidance on the number of batteries you’ll need for your flight.